 The observations of the stars around NGC 5128 deserve special mention as the field is only 16.5 degrees above McDonald's horizon when the galaxy is on the meridian.
 This means that the extinction corrections have to be extrapolated to air masses of approximately 3.5, making the absolute photometry quite uncertain.
 Marian also commented in her log that the "seeing looks really terrible down here" on 9 May 1986 when she estimated the seeing at the zenith to be 4-7 arcseconds.
 The seeing was probably not much better on the other nights that she observed SN 1986G.

 Because of these problems, Brian Skiff suggested that we use the Tycho photometry of the brightest comparison star (A = HD 116647) as a zero point for B and V. At V = 9.14 +- 0.02 and B-V = 0.35 +- 0.02, the Tycho data agree to within the errors with the V magnitude found by the ASAS project, 9.167 +- 0.035.
 Making these zero-point corrections led to the revised BV data for the NGC 5128 supernova and comparison stars that I list in Table 11a.
 I've flagged these with colons as they are still obviously quite uncertain; this is especially true for the uncorrected U-B color indices.
 I also include all the uncorrected data for future re-correction when better photometry becomes available for the comparison stars.

-Robert Smyth's full observations, with his notes, have been available, until now, only as a PDF file of his original typed table, circulated privately.
-It is shown here as Table 12a.
+Robert Smyth's full observations, with his notes, have been available, until now, only in his original typed table, circulated privately.
+I have scanned it; is shown here as Table 12a.
 I have compared this with a preliminary hand-written version, again circulated privately, and have made a few additions and corrections to the typed table in my own hand.
 I have also added asterisks to the date if the observation was made with the Siding Spring 61-cm telescope rather than the 41-cm used for the bulk of the observations.